 \section{Introduction}

-A codimension-$1$ foliation of a closed $3$-manifold $M$ is \emph{taut} if every leaf intersects a closed transversal, i.e. a smooth simple closed curve in $M$ that is everywhere transverse to the foliation.
-Taut foliations have been a classical and fruitful tool in the study of $3$-dimensional manifolds \cite{Th, Gabai, Gabai2, Gabai3}.
-In this paper we work with $C^{\infty, 0}$ foliations; roughly speaking, these are foliations $\mathcal{F}$ whose leaves are smoothly immersed and such that the tangent planes to the leaves define a continuous subbundle $T\mathcal{F}\subset TM$.
-More specifically, we consider \emph{coorientable} foliations, i.e. those whose associated line bundle $TM/T\mathcal{F}$ is orientable.
-When the ambient manifold $M$ is orientable, this is equivalent to require that $T\mathcal{F}$ is an orientable plane bundle.
+A codimension-$1$ foliation of a closed $3$-manifold $M$ is said to be \emph{taut} if every leaf meets a closed transversal, that is, a smooth simple closed curve in $M$ everywhere transverse to the foliation.
+Throughout this paper we work with $C^{\infty,0}$ foliations: roughly speaking, these are foliations $\mathcal{F}$ whose leaves are smoothly immersed, with the tangent planes varying continuously so as to define a subbundle $T\mathcal{F}\subset TM$.
+We further restrict to \emph{coorientable} foliations, meaning those for which the line bundle $TM/T\mathcal{F}$ is orientable.
+When $M$ itself is orientable, this is equivalent to requiring that $T\mathcal{F}$ is an orientable plane bundle.

-It is a classical theorem by Lickorish \cite{Lickorish} that every closed orientable $3$-manifold $M$ supports a coorientable (codimension-$1$) foliation.
-On the other hand, the existence of a coorientable taut foliation puts constraints on the topology of $M$.
-For example, it is a consequence of the results of \cite{Novikov, Rosenberg, Palmeira} that if a closed orientable $3$-manifold $M\ne S^2\times S^1$ contains a coorientable taut foliation, then $M$ has infinite fundamental group, is irreducible and its universal cover is diffeomorphic to $\mathbb{R}^3$.
-However, taut foliations are quite abundant: every irreducible closed orientable $3$-manifold with positive first Betti number supports a coorientable taut foliation \cite{Gabai}.
-A lot of work had to be done to prove the existence of hyperbolic $3$-manifolds not supporting taut foliations.
-The first examples are due to Roberts-Shareshian-Stein \cite{RSS}.
+Taut foliations have long been a classical and fruitful tool in the study of $3$-dimensional manifolds \cite{Th, Gabai, Gabai2, Gabai3}, and they endow manifolds that admit them with interesting topological properties.
+For instance, if a closed orientable $3$-manifold $M\ne S^2\times S^1$ supports a coorientable taut foliation, then $M$ has infinite fundamental group \cite{Novikov}, is irreducible \cite{Rosenberg}, and its universal cover is diffeomorphic to $\mathbb{R}^3$ \cite{Palmeira}.
+The existence of coorientable taut foliations is of significant current interest also on account of the following conjecture.

-Some years later, many other examples were found by using techniques coming from Heegaard Floer homology.
-A rational homology sphere $M$ is an \emph{$L$-space} if it has minimal Heegaard Floer homology, i.e. when ${\rm rank}\widehat{HF}(M)=|H_1(M, \mathbb{Z})|$.
-As shown in \cite{OS, Bow, KR2}, L-spaces do not support coorientable taut foliations.

-It was conjectured by Juh\'asz \cite{J} that $L$-spaces are exactly the rational homology spheres not supporting taut foliations, whereas Boyer-Gordon-Watson \cite{BGW} conjectured that $L$-spaces can be characterised in terms of their fundamental groups.
-More precisely we have the following: